Assassination of James A. Garfield: Background

 Guiteau arrived in Washington, D.C., on March 5, 1881, the day after Garfield's inauguration, still believing that he would be rewarded.
 He obtained entrance to the White House and saw the President on March 8, 1881, dropping off a copy of his speech as a reminder of the campaign work which he had done on Garfield's behalf.
 Guiteau spent the next two months roaming around Washington, staying at rooming houses and sneaking away without paying for his meals and lodging.
 He passed his days loitering in hotel lobbies to read old newspapers and using hotel stationery to write letters to those who he thought could help him obtain an appointment from Garfield.
 In addition, he spent time shuffling back and forth between the State Department and the White House and approaching various Cabinet members and prominent Republicans to press his claim, all without success.
-Guiteau was destitute and increasingly slovenly because he was wearing the same clothes every day, and forced to walk through the cold, snowy city without overcoat, hat, gloves, or boots.
+Guiteau was destitute and increasingly slovenly because he was wearing the same clothes every day, and would walk through the cold, snowy city without overcoat, hat, gloves, or boots.
 On May 13, 1881, he was banned from the White House waiting room.
 The following day, he encountered Secretary of State James G. Blaine, who told him, "Never speak to me again on the Paris consulship as long as you live."

 Guiteau's family had judged him to be insane in 1875 and attempted to have him committed, but he had escaped.
 Now his mania took a violent turn, and he decided that he had been commanded by a higher power to kill the President.
 He later stated, "I leave my justification to God."